Confédération nationale du travail: Revival and split

 As anarcho-syndicalism experienced a revival during the 1980s, the CNT also underwent a resurgence.
 By 1993, it counted hundreds of members and continued to grow, culminating with its participation in the 1995 French general strikes.
+In 1994, it launched the anarchist demonstration of 1 May in Paris.
 During the mid-1990s, approximately 11% of the French anarchist movement was organised within the CNT.

 But by this time, the organisation split over the issue of participation in elections to works councils.
-The majority two-thirds of the organisation approved of participation; they became known as the CNT-Vignolles (CNT-F), which took over the organisation's headquarters on Rue des Vignolles in Paris.
+The majority two-thirds of the organisation approved of participation; they became known as the CNT-Vignolles (CNT-F), which took over the organisation's headquarters at 33 rue des Vignoles in Paris.
 The minority, which opposed participation, broke off and became the CNT-AIT, which received official recognition of the International Workers' Association.
-Both factions had periodicals by the same name, Combat Syndicaliste, although the CNT-AIT later changed the name of their publication to Anarchosyndicalisme!
+Both factions had periodicals by the same name, Le Combat Syndicaliste, although the CNT-AIT later changed the name of their publication to Anarchosyndicalisme!

 Post-split

 Since the split, both CNTs have continued to carry out their activism separately.
 By the late 1990s, roughly 1,000 members could be counted between them.
 The split carried on into the 21st century, sometimes marked by open conflict between the two organisations, with only occasional expressions of desire for reunification.
 Calls have since been made for the CNT organisations to come together with other organisations, in order to unify the French anarchist movement.